 With that, he walked out of the nurse's office, leaving Serena and the nurse alone.
 Serena still had the blue cloth Ash had given her and brought it close to her chest.
 As she watched the young boy go, she felt a wave of sadness wash over her.
 She hoped she would be able to see Ash again soon.

 "Hey, Ashy-boy!
 Are you even listening to me?!
 I beat you again!"
-Gary exclaimed, trying to get some type of rise out of Ash, but Ash wasn't giving any type of pouting or angry look as usual.
+Gary exclaimed as he tried to get some type of rise out of Ash.
+Ash, however, wasn't giving any type of pouting or angry look as usual.
 Instead, to Gary's surprise, Ash gave him a smile.

 "Alright, Gary.
 Good job.
 You beat me this time, but you just wait until next time," Ash responded.